 But for the people the reaction to Jesus' authority is somewhat different.
 Jesus had called disciples and they left their nets and their sundry other occupations and followed Him.
 They were obedient to Jesus' authority.
-The ordinary people recognized that Jesus "taught them as having authority and not as the scribes" (1:22).
-They were amazed according to 1:27
+The ordinary people recognized that Jesus

+"taught them as having authority and not as the scribes" (1:22).
+1:27 states they were amazed.

 "What is this?
 A new teaching?
-For with authority, he commands even the unclean spirits, and they obey him".
+For with authority he commands even the unclean spirits, and they obey him".